Salvatore-Als/cs2-rank/readme.md

 - [x]  Bomb Exploded
   - [x]  Team
   - [X]  Planter
-  -  Need to fix the phrases that are not sent
 - [x]  Bomb Defused
   - [x]  Team
   - [x]  Defuser